akashmaji946/ChampSim-IISc/README.md

 # Compile

-ChampSim takes seven parameters: Branch predictor, L1I prefetcher, L1D prefetcher, L2C prefetcher, LLC prefetcher, LLC replacement policy, and the number of cores.
+ChampSim-IISc takes seven parameters: <br>Branch predictor, L1I prefetcher, L1D prefetcher, L2C prefetcher, LLC prefetcher, LLC replacement policy, and the number of cores.
-For example, `./build_champsim_iisc.sh bimodal no no no next_line lru 1` builds a single-core processor with bimodal branch predictor, no L1 instruction prefetcher, no L1/L2 data prefetchers, ip-stride LLC prefetcher and the baseline LRU replacement policy for the LLC.
+<br>For example, `./build_champsim_iisc.sh bimodal no no no next_line lru 1` builds a single-core processor with bimodal branch predictor, no L1 instruction prefetcher, no L1/L2 data prefetchers, ip-stride LLC prefetcher and the baseline LRU replacement policy for the LLC.
 ```
 $ ./build_champsim_iisc.sh bimodal no no no next_line lru 1